ashley-ferreira/PHYS449_FinalProject/README.md

 Development notes from Ashley:
-- I've implimented the basic skeleton for all 4 CNNs mentioned in the paper, I will need to review aspects to make sure they are correct and see if the paper says what specific padding, stide, activation, and loss functions are used
+- I've implimented the basic skeleton for all 4 CNNs mentioned in the paper
+- I will need to review aspects to make sure they are correct and see if their is indication of padding and stide values that are different than the default ones
 - The paper implimented these in keras so I did so too but I can easily convert to pytorch and we should be able to easily use our pytorch tensors with a small conversion, we will discuss this
+- Categorical cross-entropy loss function to be used for all CNNs